Skip to content

 Likely a scam

-This mail is very likely a fraud attempt.
+Likely scam.
+This message is very likely a fraud attempt.
 Please don't click on anything.

 If something already happened